 The length treadmill belt you need is largely dependent on how tall you are and if you want to run or just walk on your treadmill.
 People up to about 5’10 tall need a belt that’s 55” long to run on.
 Taller than 5’10 is better off with a 60” long belt.

 If you look at the list below, you can see that 60” long is the most common closely followed by 55” or very close to 55”.
 That’s because those are the lengths that are suitable for the vast majority of people to run on.
-While running you place your feet much further apart then when walking so you need the extra belt length.
+While running you place your feet much further apart than when walking so you need the extra belt length.

 How far you put your feet apart is largely dependent on how tall you are.
 (Actually how long your legs are but height is a proxy that’s close enough).
-Of course there are some other differences between people like training level and just how they are used to running.
+Of course, there are some other differences between people like training level and just how they are used to running.
 However, going by height is going to get you close enough for all practical purposes.

 Check out the chart below to see which length is suitable for you.
+These guidelines are for running.

 So you can see that the vast majority of the population has enough space on a 60” long treadmill belt.
 Only if you’re taller than 6’4 do you need a treadmill that’s longer.
 But that’s a very small percentage of the population.